utopia-foss/dantro/doc/data_io/transform.rst

 * Meta-operations are defined via the ``meta_operations`` argument of :py:class:`~dantro.dag.TransformationDAG`, using the same syntax as for other transformations.
 * They can specify positional and keyword arguments and have a return value.
 * They can be used for the ``operation`` argument of *any* transformation, same as other :ref:`available data operations <data_ops_available>`.
-* Meta-operations allow modularization and thereby simplify definition of data transformations.
+* Meta-operations allow modularization and thereby simplify the definition of data transformations.

 .. hint::